spring-rs/spring-rs/spring-web/README.md

     TeaPod(CustomErrorSchema),
 }

-// Implement Problem Details conversion using From trait impl From<CustomErrors> for ProblemDetails {
+// If you need custom logic, you can manually implement From trait impl From<CustomErrors> for ProblemDetails {
     fn from(error: CustomErrors) -> Self {
         match error {